ammar-homaida-statistics/easystatisticsacademy/inference/foundations/practical-inference-what-can-we-claim/index.md

 ---
 layout: default
-title: Sampling Bias vs Statistical Bias
+title: Practical Inference — What Can We Claim?
-description: Learn the difference between sampling bias and statistical bias, two concepts that share a name but arise from completely different sources.
+description: Learn how to decide what statistical claims are justified based on sampling design, assumptions, uncertainty, and evidence.
-permalink: /inference/foundations/sampling-bias-vs-statistical-bias/
+permalink: /inference/foundations/practical-inference-what-can-we-claim/
 sidebar: false
 ---